Noninteracting tight-binding models for Fock parafermions: Introduction

 Single-particle tight-binding models of fermions are solvable because the number operator and the Hamiltonian are bilinear functions of creation and annihilation operators~\cite{asboth16,mccann23,fendley24}.
 For Fock parafermions~\cite{cobanera14}, however, there is a nonlinear relation between the number operator and the creation and annihilation operators, as well as nonlinear onsite commutation relations.
 Hence, it is not possible to solve an arbitrary tight-binding model for Fock parafermions~\cite{cobanera14,xu17,calzona18,rossini19,mahyaeh20,camacho22,bahovadinov22}, even if the Hamiltonian is bilinear, e.g., with single-particle hopping only.

-However, there are mappings from spin-$1/2$ fermions to four-state ($p=4$) parafermions~\cite{kohmoto81,yamanaka94,yu15,meichanetzidis18,calzona18,chew18,bomantara21,teixeira22,traverso23,osvath24,safwan25}.
-Here, we modify a previously considered mapping~\cite{calzona18} so that the parafermion Hamiltonian and number operator can be written as a sum of spin up and spin down terms, each as a bilinear function of fermionic creation and annihilation operators, and with the same energy spectrum.
-As a result, the parafermion model has a single-particle energy spectrum~(\ref{pspectrum}) where the single-particle energy levels $\epsilon_j$ are the same as those of the fermionic model.
-In principle, one could consider any solvable fermionic model and use the mapping to write it in a four-state parafermion representation with a known energy spectrum, but it generally wouldn't have the single-particle parafermionic spectrum~(\ref{pspectrum}) (an example with spin-flip hopping~\cite{ando92,mireles01} is described in the Supplemental Material~\cite{supplementary}).
-Here, we focus on examples with a single-particle spectrum~(\ref{pspectrum}).
+However, there are mappings from spin-$1/2$ fermions to four-state ($p=4$) parafermions~\cite{kohmoto81,yamanaka94,hutter15,yu15,meichanetzidis18,calzona18,chew18,bomantara21,teixeira22,traverso23,osvath24,safwan25}.
+Here, we modify a previously considered mapping~\cite{calzona18} so that the parafermion number operator $\hat{N}_j$ can be written as a linear combination $\hat{N}_j = \hat{n}_{j \uparrow} + 2 \hat{n}_{j \downarrow}$ of number operators for spin up $\hat{n}_{j \uparrow}$ and spin down $\hat{n}_{j \downarrow}$ fermions.
+This allows the occupations of $0$, $1$, $2$ or $3$ to be described by fermions with occupations of $0$ or $1$.
+Thus, energies in a single-particle spectrum~(\ref{pspectrum}) for four-state parafermions may be written as a linear combination of single-particle spectra for fermions, namely